Protected Area Permit Requirement

 Phone: +91-11-26474798 or 26218546 or 26218548 (then press 1 for English, then 3 for PAP section)

 For any questions about your PAP application status (confirmation of receipt, processing status, etc.) please contact the above email or phone number.
-Regrettably, the Jangchup Lamrim Teaching Organizing Committee is not able to answer these status questions.

 PAP Recommendation Letter